-\end{remark} By depoissonization, we can estimate the mean number of $k$ simplices for a Binomial process: a process with $n$ points uniformly distributed over the torus. \begin{corollary} The mean number $(k-1)$-simplices $N_k$ given $N_1=n$ is
+The proof is thus complete. \end{proof} By depoissonization, we can estimate the mean number of $k$-simplices for a Binomial process: a process with $n$ points uniformly distributed over the torus. \begin{corollary} The mean number $(k-1)$-simplices $N_k$ given $N_1=n$ is

 \end{corollary} \begin{proof} According to Theorem~\ref{th: simp_mean}, we have:

 The principle of depoissonization is then to invert the transform $\Theta$ defined by: